2. How Maharshi Came To Me

 Sri Dakshinamurti and Sri Ramana

 Bhagavan Sri Ramana Maharshi has often been compared to Sri Dakshinamurti, who sits silently under the banyan tree on the north slope of Arunachala, and there is much ground for this comparison.
 Moreover, it is more than just a comparison.
-Actually the two are identical, though their bodies may seem, to us who are bound by the limitations of time and space, different.
+Actually, the two are identical, although their bodies may seem different to us who are bound by the limitations of time and space.

-Sri Dakshinamurti has retreated to an inaccessible vastness, no longer to be reached by humans, and we can only surmise that this was done because he found the world unworthy and unable to understand his silent instruction, whereas in the form of Sri Ramana he was always most accessible and explained to one and all the meaning of this silence; if they did not listen now, well, the seed would bear fruit on some future occasion.
-Nothing was ever wasted, for him there was no time and so there could be no disappointment.
+Sri Dakshinamurti has retreated to an inaccessible vastness, no longer to be reached by humans, and we can only surmise that this is because he found the world unworthy and unable to understand his silent instruction, whereas in the form of Sri Ramana he was always most accessible and explained to one and all the meaning of this silence; if they did not listen, well, the seed would bear fruit on some future occasion.
+Nothing was ever wasted; for him there was no time and so there could be no disappointment.

 Strangely, Bhagavan (as we all used to call Sri Ramana) once found himself in the proximity of the Silent Guru.
-He had gone off on a ramble about the slopes of the hill when he saw a very large banyan-tree leaf lying in his path.
+He had gone off on a ramble about the slopes of the hill when he saw a very large banyan leaf lying in his path.
 So struck was he by this that he set off in search of its source.
-At length he came within sight of an abnormally large tree, which he thought must be the one he was looking for.
-But he could not reach it, his way was blocked by a wall of sheer rock,and at the same time he was attacked by a swarm of wasps whose nest he had unwittingly disturbed.
-So, realizing he was not destined to proceed, he returned.
+At length he came within sight of an uncommonly large tree, which he thought must be the one for which he was looking.
+But he could not reach it, his way was blocked by a wall of sheer rock; at the same time he was attacked by a swarm of wasps whose nest he had unwittingly disturbed.
+Thus, realizing that he was not destined to proceed, he returned.
 After this event, he discouraged his disciples who proposed to explore the Hill in quest of the same spot.
-"You will not succeed in any way" he would tell them.
-And though occasionally someone would ignore his advice, nobody ever did succeed in getting a glimpse of the enormous tree.
+“You will not succeed in any way,” he would tell them.
+And though occasionally some would ignore his advice, nobody ever did succeed in getting a glimpse of the enormous tree.

 And is there really any method of reaching that which is eternally and forever here and now?
-Yes, I know Sri Ramana taught Self-enquiry.
-Find out who is this eternal and ever conscious being you really are through the method of 'Who am I?' in fact.
+Yes, Sri Ramana taught Self-enquiry.
+Find out who is this eternal and ever-conscious being that you really are by inquiring ‘Who am I?’
 But that was all.
-'Just be yourself,' in other words, and to be yourself you must get behind phenomena to the Eternal Witness and this can only be done by Self-enquiry.
+In other words, ‘Just be yourself,’ and to be yourself you must get behind phenomena to the Eternal Witness and this can only be done by Self-enquiry.

-However, sometimes he would expound philosophyby the hour to clear the doubts of his many visitors, but in the end he would always explain that this was actually quite unnecessary.
-There was only one thing to know and one thing to do.
+However, sometimes Sri Bhagavan would expound philosophy by the hour to clear the doubts of his many visitors, yet he always explained that this was actually quite unnecessary.
+There was only one thing to know and do.
 Silence was best.
-Once when he saw me puzzling over the intricate division and recombination of the elements in an Advaitic treatise he had told me to read, he turned to someone sitting before him and said, "Tell him not to worry over all that, that is for those people who demand that sort of thing, who want analytical explanation of everything.
+Once when he saw me puzzling over the intricate division and recombination of the elements in an Advaitic treatise that he had told me to read, he turned to someone sitting before him and said, "Tell him not to worry over all that, that is for those people who demand that sort of thing, who want analytical explanation of everything.
 Let him read the rest which he can understand."

 It all sounds so simple put like this, and yet how many of us succeed?
-No question hereof going off and taking sannyasa, for as he says: "renunciation is not discarding external things, but the cancellation of the uprising ego."
-And this can quite possibly be done more effectively in the world and amidst family life.
-For, to the determined seeker some opposition is really good, it gives him something to work on and keeps him alert, just as the airplane needs the opposition of the air to hold it aloft.
+No question hereof going off and taking sannyasa, for as he says: “Renunciation is not discarding external things, but the cancellation of the uprising ego.”
+And this can quite possibly be done more effectively in the world and in the midst of family life.
+For to the determined seeker some opposition is good; it gives him something to work on and keeps him alert, just as the airplane needs the opposition of the air to hold it aloft.

-For people who believed in reforms and all sorts of charitable activity, his advice was: "First help yourself and then you may be able to help others.
-How can you possibly do any good to others when you yourself are still only seeking for the Good?"
-It is starting about it at the wrong end.People who never came to him have often said that his was a negative philosophy.
-But this is only ignorance of the truth.
-He was a dynamic force himself and never
+For a person who believed in reforms and all sorts of charitable activity, his advice was: “First help yourself and then you may be able to help others.
+How can you possibly do any good to others when you yourself are still only seeking for the Good?”
+Such activity amounts to starting out at the wrong end.People who never came to him have often said that his was a negative philosophy, but this is only ignorance of the truth.
+He was a dynamic force himself and he never advised